 - Teens and young adults (12 to 20 years old) drink 11 percent of all alcohol consumed in the U.S.

-- Over 90 percent of alcohol abused by teens is consumed during binge drinking episodes
+- Over 90 percent of alcohol abuse by teens is during binge drinking episodes.

-When teenagers were surveyed about their drinking behavior over the past 30 days, 30 percent of them said they drank “some” alcohol, 14 percent said they binge drank and six percent said they got behind the wheel after drinking.
+When teenagers talk about their drinking behavior over the past 30 days, 30 percent of them said they drank “some” alcohol, 14 percent said they binge, and six percent said they got behind the wheel after drinking.

 A report issued by the Department of Health and Human Services about teenage drug use found:

-- 39 percent of high school students say that have used pot at least once
+- 39 percent of high school students say that they have used pot at least once

 Rehab Treatment & Recovery

-The most effective form of rehab for teens with an alcohol or drug addiction is a residential treatment center providing 24/7 therapy in a safe, structured environment.
-Teens living temporarily at residential treatment centers live with other teens who are also suffering from substance addiction.
-Individual therapy, group therapy, pharmacological interventions and holistic types of therapy are just some of the evidence-based treatment modalities used by addiction therapists working at teen residential centers.
+The most effective rehab treatment for teens with an alcohol or drug addiction is a residential treatment center providing 24/7 therapy in a safe, structured environment.
+Teens living temporarily at residential treatment centers live with other teens who suffer from substance addiction.
+Individual therapy, group therapy, pharmacological interventions, and holistic types of treatment are just some of the evidence-based treatment modalities used by addiction therapists working at teen residential centers.

 Resources providing help for substance misuse and families include: